Vought F4U Corsair: Royal New Zealand Air Force

 Equipped with obsolescent Curtiss P-40s, Royal New Zealand Air Force (RNZAF) squadrons in the South Pacific performed impressively, in particular in the air-to-air role.
-The American government accordingly decided to give New Zealand early access to the Corsair, especially as it was not initially being used from carriers.
-In addition as the war moved up the island chain the RNZAF moved from the US Army Aircorps zone to the US Navy zone reporting into Chester Nimitz and needed to use the US Navy supply lines making the P40 unworkable.
+The American government accordingly decided to grant New Zealand early access to the Corsair, especially since carriers did not initially use it.
+In addition, as the war moved up the island chain, the RNZAF moved from the US Army Air Corps zone to the US Navy zone, reporting to Chester Nimitz and relying on US Navy supply lines, which made the P40 unworkable.
 Some 424 Corsairs equipped 13 RNZAF squadrons, including No. 14 Squadron RNZAF and No. 15 Squadron RNZAF, replacing Douglas SBD Dauntlesses as well as P-40s.
 Most of the F4U-1s were assembled by Unit 60 with a further batch assembled and flown at RNZAF Station Hobsonville.
-In total there were 336 F4U-1s and 41 F4U-1Ds used by the RNZAF during the Second World War.
+In total, there were 336 F4U-1s and 41 F4U-1Ds used by the RNZAF during the Second World War.
 Sixty FG-1Ds arrived late in the war.

 RNZAF Corsairs with a Royal Australian Air Force CAC Boomerang on Bougainville, 1945.

 The first deliveries of lend-lease Corsairs began in March 1944 with the arrival of 30 F4U-1s at the RNZAF Base Depot Workshops (Unit 60) on the island of Espiritu Santo in the New Hebrides.
-From April, these workshops became responsible for assembling all Corsairs for the RNZAF units operating the aircraft in the South West Pacific; and a Test and Despatch flight was set up to test the aircraft after assembly.
+From April, these workshops became responsible for assembling all Corsairs for the RNZAF units operating the aircraft in the South West Pacific, and a Test and Despatch flight was set up to test the aircraft after assembly.
 By June 1944, 100 Corsairs had been assembled and test flown.
 The first squadrons to use the Corsair were 20 and 21 Squadrons on Espiritu Santo, operational in May 1944.
 The organization of the RNZAF in the Pacific and New Zealand meant that only the pilots and a small staff belonged to each squadron (the maximum strength on a squadron was 27 pilots): squadrons were assigned to several Servicing Units (SUs, composed of 5–6 officers, 57 NCOs, 212 airmen) which carried out aircraft maintenance and operated from fixed locations: hence F4U-1 NZ5313 was first used by 20 Squadron/1 SU on Guadalcanal in May 1944; 20 Squadron was then relocated to 2 SU on Bougainville in November.
-In all there were ten front line SUs plus another three based in New Zealand.
+In all, there were ten front-line SUs plus another three based in New Zealand.
 Because each of the SUs painted its aircraft with distinctive markings and the aircraft themselves could be repainted in several different color schemes, the RNZAF Corsairs were far less uniform in appearance than their American and FAA contemporaries.
 By late 1944, the F4U had equipped all ten Pacific-based fighter squadrons of the RNZAF.